Cuban tree frog: Conservation

 This large frog directly impacts native ecosystems by eating native frogs, lizards, and snakes, and poses a threat to the biodiversity of the areas into which it spreads by causing native tree frog populations to decline.
 These effects are most noticeable in urban and suburban areas, where native tree frogs, such as the American green tree frog (Hyla cinerea) and the squirrel treefrog (Hyla squirella) are rapidly disappearing.

 It has spread throughout peninsular Florida, and is also commonly found in isolated populations as far north as southern Georgia.
 It is inadvertently carried on vehicles or ornamental plants, spreading to new areas, and has been transported as far north and west as Saskatchewan, Canada.
 Because of its effects on the biodiversity, some experts have recommended killing the animal when it is found in a new habitat.
 It was originally believed that anesthetizing the frogs with Orejel before freezing them was the most humane method of euthanasia, but the American Veterinary Medical Association only considers this a humane method to use on amphibians weighing under 4g, and is only rarely acceptable in amphibians larger than that; while Cuban tree frogs are significantly larger, (often weighing as much as 50g) Thusly, euthanasia with alcohol free benzocaine (20%) products spread liberally on the ventral area of the frog alone is considered preferable to anesthetizing and freezing invasives, though other methods may be considered more ideal.

 In captivity

 Cuban tree frogs are commonly available in the pet trade within the United States.
-They are inexpensive, and when cared for properly tend to live five to ten years.
+They are inexpensive, and when cared for properly tend to live from five to ten years.
 They feed readily on any animal they can fit in their mouths, which can result in cannibalistic behavior if frogs housed together have a significant size difference.
 Their toxic mucus can burn the eyes and trigger an allergic (or asthmatic) reaction; as a result, this species is not an ideal pet species, especially for children.

 The Cuban tree frog's colonization of Oahu is believed to be a result of accidental or deliberate release of pets.
 Therefore, the species is now banned from sale in Hawaii.
 Conviction of importation of a Cuban tree frog carries a maximum fine of $25,000 and a year in jail.